defold/doc/docs/en/manuals/script-properties.md

 * When you want to access the data in one script from another.

 ::: sidenote
-If access the data frequently, it is better to access it from a table rather than from properties in a foreign script for performance reasons.
+If you access the data frequently, it is better to access it from a local table rather than from properties in a foreign script component for performance reasons.
 :::

 Most types of values that you use to control script behavior or component properties can be exposed as script properties: